dazhlord/DeFiLendingPlateform/OracleSystem.md

 Make sure that Oracle system gets prices for whitelisted LP tokens.

+## Mock
+For test purpose, to create Mock Oracle system.
+It returns predetermined price information as fallback so it can be used in unit test.

 ## How to prevent attack
 To prevent flash loan attack, check the price changes when getting new price.